camel-cdr/rvv-bench/README.md

 Now you can just run the benchmarks using `make run` in the ([./bench/](./bench/)) directory, or `make` to just build the executables.

 ### Measuring cycle count ([./instructions/](./instructions/))

-To run the cycle count measurement, first configure [instructions/rvv-1.0/config.h](instructions/rvv-1.0/config.h) to your processor.
+To run the cycle count measurement, first configure [instructions/rvv/config.h](instructions/rvv/config.h) to your processor.

-Now you can run the measurement using `make run` in the ([./instructions/rvv-1.0/](./instructions/rvv-1.0/)) directory, or `make` to just build the executables.
+Now you can run the measurement using `make run` in the ([./instructions/rvv/](./instructions/rvv/)) directory, or `make` to just build the executables.

-For RVV 0.7.1 use the ([./instructions/thead-0.7.1/](./instructions/thead-0.7.1/)) directory instead.
+For XTheadVector use the ([./instructions/xtheadvector/](./instructions/xtheadvector/)) directory instead. (this isn't maintained anymore)

 ## Contributing